amu-cai/geval/README.md

     0.3430

 where `-i` stands for the input file, `-o` — output file, `-e` — file with expected (reference) data.

+Note the tokenization, in order to properly calculate BLEU (or GLEU) the way it was done within the official WMT-2017 challenge, you need to tokenize the expected output and the actual output of your system using the right tokenizer.
+(The test set packaged for Gonito.net challenge were already tokenized.)

 Let's evaluate another system: